 Additionally, there are a lot of garbage supplements out there.
 In many cases, you may end up peeing out your hard earned money, as there wasn't much there to absorb in the first place.

 Do your homework and make sure you are buying from a supplement company you trust.
-One strategy I like to use is sticking to brands that my naturopath has recommended to me in the past.
-I trust her professional judgement and know she's done her due diligence.
-So when hunting for a new supplement, I keep my eyes peeled for her preferred brands.
+One strategy I recommend is sticking to brands that a healthcare professional (educated in the supplement world) has recommended, like a naturopath of functional doctor.
+Generally, you can trust their professional judgement knowing they have done their due diligence.
+Then, when hunting for a new supplement, keep your eyes peeled for those preferred brands.
 Supplement quality control can be a little bit sketchy, particularly in the United States, where the FDA does not test the effectiveness, safety, or purity of a supplement product.
 Here in Canada, we can relax a little bit, as products must be approved by the Natural Health Products Directorate (NHPD) before hitting the market.
 Licensing and manufacturing practices are more strictly regulated, which helps the consumer feel a little more confident in the the information on the label.

-If you're hunting for a quality supplement, and still not sure which one to land on, another site I have discovered is Lab Door.
-Although this site is still in its early years, Lab Door is an excellent site to research and find the highest quality of supplements available.
-This company does extensive testing on various products and uses a ranking system to determine the quality of each product.
+If you're hunting for a quality supplement, and still feeling overwhelmed, another site to try is Lab Door.
+Lab Door is an excellent site to help you research and find the highest quality of supplements available.
+This company does extensive testing on various products and uses a ranking system to determine the quality of each one.
 Although you won't find every brand on their site, it's definitely a great place to start.
 You can simply begin by choosing the type of supplement you're looking for (a multivitamin, for example) and Lab Door will give you their top ten suggestions (#1: Garden of Life, Vitamin Code for Men).
 Or, you can search up a particular supplement and brand in question.

 If you are an athlete looking for a particular supplement, or a coach thinking of recommending a supplement to a client, you should first ensure that it is not on the banned substance list for said activity.
 You can check out www.wada-ama.org for that list.